Shama-fs/demo_fs_speckit/templates/constitution-template.md

 ### V. Contract-First API Development
 - Define API contracts before coding
 - Use OpenAPI + Pydantic on FastAPI
-- Use Zod schemas on the frontend when needed
 - Document error shapes and version rules
 - No breaking changes without version increments